chalreson/my-git/README.md

 # my-git
-This is the first thing i am doing on Github hope one day i will a serious project here
+This is the first thing i am doing on Github hope one day i will make serious project here